-Disposing of grow room waste legally is one component of the burgeoning cannabis business that few growers likely considered when entering the cannabis market.
-However, as with any industry, by law, proper management and disposal of wastes generated by a company is a responsibility shared by all.
+Disposing of grow room waste legally is one component of the burgeoning cannabis business that few growers likely consider when entering the cannabis market.
+However, as with any industry, by law, proper management and disposal of waste generated by a company is a shared responsibility.
 For those in the cannabis industry, it is no different.

 Any waste generated onsite by a cannabis business, especially disposing of grow room waste, is subject to regulatory oversight.
-Every state that has legalized cannabis has enacted rules, procedures, and guidelines for the proper disposal of cannabis waste.
-This would include the waste generated at cannabis cultivation facilities and production facilities, retail stores, dispensaries, testing facilities, and so forth.
+Every state that has legalized cannabis has enacted rules, procedures, and guidelines for properly disposing of cannabis waste.
+This would include the waste generated at cannabis cultivation and production facilities, retail stores, dispensaries, testing facilities, etc.

-For some, there may be a misperception about how to properly manage cannabis waste generated at facilities.
-In large part because cannabis waste is quite rightly perceived and classified as organic material.
-Yet, that waste is still subject to regulation and, depending on how it is processed, whether or not it is classified as either hazardous or nonhazardous.
+For some, there may be a misperception about how to manage cannabis waste generated at facilities properly.
+In large part because cannabis waste is rightly perceived and classified as organic material.
+Yet, that waste is still subject to regulation and, depending on how it is processed, whether or not it is classified as either hazardous or non-hazardous.

-With an increasing number of states legalizing cannabis every election cycle, the need to develop regulations and requirements for how to properly dispose of cannabis waste became readily apparent.
-As the usable trim and flowers of each plant account for approximately 10% to 15% of the weight harvested, the remaining weight, the chaff, is the plant’s waste.
+With an increasing number of states legalizing cannabis every election cycle, the need to develop regulations and requirements for how to dispose of cannabis waste properly became readily apparent.
+As each plant’s usable trim and flowers account for approximately 10% to 15% of the weight harvested, the remaining weight, the chaff, is the plant’s waste.
 It’s not uncommon—if not routine—for processors to generate thousands of pounds of such waste per month.
-Though the rules for its disposal are regularly fine tuned, they differ slightly from state to state.
+Though the rules for its disposal are regularly fine-tuned, they differ slightly from state to state.

-This is true for the State of Maine, where businesses must be in compliance with managing cannabis waste.
+This is true for the State of Maine, where businesses must comply with managing cannabis waste.
 If you’re in the cannabis business, there is no reason not to know the procedures for legally managing and disposing of grow room waste.
-Failure to comply can result in heavy fines or in some cases, loss of license to grow altogether.
+Failure to comply can result in heavy fines or some cases, loss of license to grow altogether.

 The Maine Department of Environmental Protection (DEP) encourages the composting of cannabis waste as long as it doesn’t contain any harmful solvents or chemical extraction agents like methane, butane or propane that could render it hazardous and unsuitable for agricultural use.
 Composting cannabis waste can occur on the farm where it was grown, other farms where cannabis is grown, or at designated DEP off-farm agricultural composting sites.